CSCfi/csc-user-guide/docs/support/tutorials/lue.md

 Using the `--yaml file.yaml` and `--json file.json` you can save the output to a more parseable format instead of printing it to the screen.

 ## Updating size
 As we mentioned, files which have not been accessed since _2020-11-18_ are not reported correctly.
+Case on **Puhti** Mahti does not have this limitation.
 Next follows the steps to correct this, this only needs to be done once, after which the size should be reported correctly:

 1. run `lue <target_dir>`